ybertot/coq/doc/sphinx/porting/tricky-bits.rst

 optionally whether to undo the commands of that block), highlights the input with CoqDoc and the output by translating ANSI sequences produced by CoqTop.

+The arguments are for input and output are "in", "out", "all", and "none".

 .. coqtop:: reset

    Require Import Nat.